 - Freezer-friendly.
 I recommend slicing the bagels before freezing so they can go from freezer to toaster, but you can let them thaw before slicing if you prefer.

-- Jalapeno Cheddar: Add 2-4 tablespoons of diced jalapenos and ¼ cup shredded cheddar cheese to the dough
+- Jalapeno Cheddar: Add 2-4 Tablespoons of diced jalapenos and ¼ cup shredded cheddar cheese to the dough.

 - Everything Bagel: This is what I did for the photos.
-Brush the top of the bagels with the egg wash and sprinkle Everything But the Bagel Seasoning on top.
+Brush the top of the bagels with the egg wash and sprinkle Everything but the Bagel Seasoning on top.
 (I’ve found everything bagel seasoning at Trader Joe’s and Walmart, or you can get it on Amazon.
 Making your own version works too!
 I would make a mix of poppy seeds, sesame seeds, garlic powder, and sea salt.)

 - Garlic and Onion: Add 1 teaspoon each of garlic powder, onion powder, and coarse sea salt to the dough.